mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 Another solid sleep last night and I am still feeling a _"runner's high"_ from yesterday's workout.

 Before heading out on my ride, I took some time to re-seat the tire bead on the back rim of my mountain bike.
-I didn't get it perfect but it was better than what it was.
 I was staring to run low on daylight.

 This was a more **spirited ride** than I was expecting to be able to have; my legs didn't feel overly fatigued from last night's effort on the track (maybe a little).
 I felt good and not just by my own perception; Strava confirmed as much awarding me a few PR's for some of segments on the loop.